7 Poems About Getting Older

-Share these poems about getting older with someone who is having a birthday and feel that their age makes them old.
+Share these poems about getting older with someone who is having a birthday and feels that their age makes them old.
 Birthdays have a way of catching up with us and most of us get tired of celebrating getting older another year.
-But the fact is, it is very seldom when you cannot find someone older than you.
-May these poems be ones that others will enjoy as they age.Best Wishes | Best Poems | Birthday Poems | Poems About Getting Older - related Happy Birthday Quotes

 Getting old scares many a folk